$10,000 15-year, $0 interest loans (written 9/20, updated 12/20)

 A new phenomenon has hit the US since the Covid 19: minivans filled with families are lined up for blocks asking for food.
-They are driven by people used to be making $100,000 a year, and now they don’t have food for their kids.
-Their businesses have been shut down or they have run out of customers.
-Workers are laid off from their jobs.
-They have no way to make a living.
+They are driven by families used to be making $100,000 a year, and now they don’t have food for their kids.
+Their businesses have been shut down; businesses have run out of customers; and workers are laid off from their jobs.
+Citizens have no way to make a living.
 In the meantime, the bills keep coming: the mortgages, the car payments, the health insurance bills.

 In a social paradox, many “poor” families in the country don’t have the same problem.
-The are in government financed housing, they get food stamps, they have Medicaid, and they get welfare cash on their credit card each month.
+They have financial security, even though it is only enough for their basic needs.
+They are in government financed housing; they get food stamps; they have Medicaid; they get welfare cash on their credit card each month; and the live in urban areas where they don’t need cars.

 One way President Trump and his fellow geniuses are dealing with situation is by following President Reagan’s philosophy: Deficits don’t matter.
 That is, give out free money, charge the national credit card, and let the kids handle it in the future (when all us geniuses are in nursing homes or in the grave).